aunefyren/treningheten/README.md

 - Season-based workout periods
 - Weekly workout tracking
 - Dynamic leaderboard and season history

-## Planned features
+- Compete to uphold streaks and win prices from other users by spinning a wheel of fortune

-- Compete to uphold streaks and win prices from other users
+- Admin interface for management (in progress)
-- Sick days to be used when unable to work out
+- Sick leave for when unable to work out
-- Admin interface for management
+- Achievements given when certain actions are done